watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 The following steps are based on ELSER v2 model:
 ### Use port-forward to access Elasticsearch cluster locally
+In a new terminal window, run the following command to make the Elasticsearch cluster accessible on your local machine.
   ```shell
   oc port-forward service/${ES_CLUSTER}-es-http 9200 -n ${ES_NAMESPACE}
   ```

 ### Create environment variables for Elasticsearch credentials
+In a new terminal window, follow the following steps to create environment variables for later use.
 * Download TLS certificate and create an environment variable for it
   ```shell
   oc -n ${ES_NAMESPACE} get secret "${ES_CLUSTER}-es-http-certs-public" -o go-template='{{index .data "tls.crt" | base64 --decode }}' > tls.crt